Whiteknight/CastIron/docs/mapping.md

 * `HashSet<T>`
 * Custom types which inherit from `ICollection<T>` and have a default parameterless constructor

+In these situations, CastIron will map values from all columns to the specified primitive type and store all values form a single row into a single collection instance.

 ## Dictionary Mappings

 CastIron can map a row to a dictionary where the key is a `string` name of the column and the value is the value of that column.
+CastIron can support:

+1. `Dictionary<string, T>`
-CastIron can support `Dictionary<string, T>`, any custom type which implements `IDictionary<string, T>` and has a default parameterless constructor, `IDictionary<string, T>` and `IReadOnlyDictionary<string, T>` (where `T` is any of the primitive types or `object`).
+1. Any custom type which implements `IDictionary<string, T>` and has a default parameterless constructor
+1. `IDictionary<string, T>`
+1. `IReadOnlyDictionary<string, T>`

+(Where `T` is any of the primitive types or `object`).
 Some examples:

 ```csharp
 var dicts = result.AsEnumerable<Dictionary<string, int>>();